leonardegbaaibon/Property-Technology/README.md

 ---

-Thank you for checking out **Property Technology**—the simple and beautiful way to browse and list properties across states (for now, all on the frontend)!
+Thank you for checking out **Property Technology**—the simple and beautiful way to browse and list properties across states (for now, all on mobile platforms)!